 - Current CV or resume

-- Service to the profession through SfN and/or related organizations
+- Nominees must have demonstrated service to the profession through SfN and/or related organizations.

-- Recognition at a national or international level as a scientist, educator, businessperson, or administrator in neuroscience
+- Nominees must have received recognition at a national or international level as a scientist, educator, businessperson, or administrator in neuroscience.

-- Demonstration of outstanding imagination, innovation, and initiative in the pursuit of neuroscience
+- Nominees must have demonstrated outstanding imagination, innovation, and initiative in the pursuit of neuroscience.

-- Demonstrated dedication to facilitating the mentoring and entry of young women into neuroscience, or to the advancement of women in neuroscience.
+- Nominees must have demonstrated dedication to facilitating the mentoring and entry of early career women into neuroscience or to the advancement of women in neuroscience.